Open Rights Group: 'Ignorant' GCHQ is responsible for NHS cyber attack | TheINQUIRER

 THE OPEN RIGHTS GROUP (ORG) is livid with the GQHQ and the US equivalents over the ransomware attack on the NHS because it says that the agencies have enabled it by being crap in general.

-Echoing earlier remarks from Microsoft, ORG wants MPs to take its warning and the NHS issue very seriously, which is something that it does not think that i has done so far.
+Echoing earlier remarks from Microsoft, ORG wants MPs to take its warning and the NHS issue very seriously, which is something that it does not think that it has done so far.
 According to ORG, and others, the attack was enabled by a leak of shared vulnerabilities from agencies that are charged with protecting us.
 It says that GCHQ should have been more open about their problems, and should have had a response plan lined up for such an issue.

 "The NHS ransom shows the problems with GCHQ's approach to hacking and vulnerabilities, and this must be made clear to MPs who have given them sweeping powers in the IP Act that could result in the same problems recurring in the future," it said in a statement.